Maxwella10/azure-database-migration902/README.md

 Use SSH (for Linux) or Remote Desktop (for Windows) to connect to the VM.
 I choose to connect my VM through Remote Desktop because i used windows VM operating system for this project.

 Ensure proper firewall rules to allow SQL Server traffic.

+Configure Network Settings:

+    Assign a static IP address to the VM.
+This ensures consistency and easy access.

+    Set up DNS settings to resolve domain names.

+Enable Remote Desktop Protocol (RDP):

+    Go to Control Panel > System > Remote settings.

+    Enable “Allow remote connections to this computer.”

+    Ensure that the user account you’ll use for RDP has proper permissions.